joezuntz/cosmosis-doc/reference/standard_library/kappa_ell_cut.rst

      - You can do what you want with this file.

-"It is often useful to apply a maximum or minimum ell cut to a CMB lensing map before measuring correlation functions with galaxies and shears.
+It is often useful to apply a maximum or minimum ell cut to a CMB lensing map before measuring correlation functions with galaxies and shears.
 If such an ell-cut is applied, we must account for it on the modeling side.
-This module applies the lmin/lmax cut to the relevant cross-power spectra."
+This module applies the lmin/lmax cut to the relevant cross-power spectra.

 Assumptions
 -----------

- -
+None